digital-asset/docs.daml.com/docs/2.10.0/docs/daml/troubleshooting.rst

   Recursion limit overflow in module '<pkgid>:<modulename>'

-The cause of this error is usually having an expression in the DAR whose serialized representation exceeds a depth 1000 layers.
+This error is usually caused by having an expression in the DAR whose serialized representation exceeds a depth of 1000 layers.
 This can be caused by long Daml scripts, since every use of a function call or ``<-`` to bind a variable in a ``do`` block can incur several layers of recursion in the ``do`` block's serialized representation.
-This can also be caused by large datatypes with more than 160 fields with ``deriving`` clauses.
+Large datatypes with more than 160 fields with ``deriving`` clauses can also cause this.

 Solving script recursion limits
 ===============================

-Normally, one call inside ``do`` will introduce 4 layers of recursion, meaning about 250 binds in Script can cause an overflow.
-However, other expressions in a do block, such as let binds, will also introduce a layer of recursion, so functions with fewer binds can also trigger the limit.
+Normally, one call inside ``do`` introduces 4 layers of recursion, meaning about 250 binds in Script can cause an overflow.
+However, other expressions in a do block, such as let binds, also introduce a layer of recursion, so functions with fewer binds can also trigger the limit.

-One possible workaround to a large script would be to split it into multiple scripts, or to separate logic in the script out to helper functions.
+Possible workarounds include splitting a large script into multiple scripts or separating logic in the script out into helper functions.
 For example, assume you have written the following long script:

 .. code:: daml